Mlaiel/iacherie/devops/checklist.md

 **© 2025 Fahed Mlaiel.
 All Rights Reserved.**

-*This checklist represents enterprise-grade DevOps architecture specifications designed for production-scale deployment of the Ainflue platform.
+*This checklist represents enterprise-grade DevOps architecture specifications designed for production-scale deployment of the IA Chérie platform.
 Implementation completed by ALL 9 expert roles working in coordination.*